Rakesh-Bairwa/Connect/ReadMe.md

 ## Features

 - **Memes / Posts Feed** — Authenticated users can create, update, and delete posts with optional image/GIF/MP4 attachments.
 All posts are displayed on the home page with author profile picture, username, and date.
-- **Meet Us (Alumni Directory)** — Displays 49 alumni profile cards in a 3-column grid (name, photo, job title, location, about section, LinkedIn contact link) sourced from `linkedinScrapped.csv`.
+- **Meet Us (Alumni Directory)** — Displays alumni profile cards in a column grid (name, photo, job title, location, about section, LinkedIn contact link) sourced from `linkedinScrapped.csv`.
-- **Memories Gallery** — A photo gallery of 48 batch memory images arranged in rows of 3, each with a Bootstrap modal for full-size viewing.
+- **Memories Gallery** — A photo gallery of batch memory images arranged in rows, each with a Bootstrap modal for full-size viewing.
 Includes a glowing animated "Memories" heading.
 - **User Authentication** — Register, login, logout with bcrypt password hashing.
 Session management via Flask-Login with `login_view` redirect to the login page.
 - **Account Management** — Update username, email, and profile picture.
 Uploaded profile pictures are resized to 125×125 using Pillow and saved with a random hex filename.
 - **Sidebar Widgets** — Embedded NIT Trichy Facebook page timeline, Twitter/X feed, a timeanddate.com clock widget, and a YouTube video modal (triggered by clicking a thumbnail in the sidebar).